rishiraj-tf/Roo-Code-Docs/docs/features/code-actions.md

 - **Improve Code** - Receive optimization suggestions and best practices
 - **Add to Context** - Add the code to Roo's context for further work

+For more details on how diagnostics are integrated with Code Actions, see [Diagnostics Integration](/features/diagnostics-integration).

 ### Add to Context Deep Dive

 The **Add to Context** action is listed first in the Code Actions menu so you can quickly add code snippets to your conversation.
 When you use it, Roo Code includes the filename and line numbers along with the code.